 |Publisher||World Health Organization: Regional Office for South-East Asia|

 DANIEL, M. (2011).
 Uses and development of geographic information system (GIS) technology in epidemiologic research.
 In JP.
 Narain (Ed.), Proceedings of the South-East Asia Regional Conference on Epidemiology: New Delhi, 8-10 March 2010 (pp. 201-212).
 (WHO Regional Publications.
 South East Asia Series).
-New Delhi: World Health Organization.
+World Health Organization.